youssef-mansor/TheAgentCompany/workspaces/README.md

 human being).
 Benchmark users are allowed to inspect checkpoint rubrics to ensure the trajectory contains all necessary information used in graders, but examinees (e.g. agents) are not allowed to read checkpoint rubrics or evaluation code.

+Note that trajectory file is optional.
+It is often used to grant partial credits.